-by: Adam Greenberg, Senior Copywriter
+by: Adam Greenberg, Lead Technical Copywriter

 Being an Executive Director is challenging.
 It can mean long hours and many frustrations, but it can also be equally rewarding.
 The position requires excellent leadership skills, the ability to communicate effectively and listen carefully.
 It takes someone with a passion for the mission and the ability to share that vision with the community.
 Here are 6 tips for becoming highly successful as an Executive Director.